kubewarden/kubewarden.io/content/blog/2022/07/psp-migration-script.md

 The Kubewarden team has written a script that leverages the migration tool written by [AppVia](https://github.com/appvia/psp-migration), to migrate PSP automatically.
-The tool is capable of reading PSPs YAML and generate the equivalent policies in many different policy engines.
-Therefore, our simple script will migrate your PSPs to the equivalent Kuberwarden policies.
+The tool is capable of reading PSPs YAML and can generate the equivalent policies in many different policy engines.
+Our simple script migrates your PSPs to their equivalent Kubewarden policies.

 The script is available in the [utils repository](https://github.com/kubewarden/utils/blob/main/scripts/psp-to-kubewarden) in the Kubewarden GitHub organization.
-It will download the migration tool in the working directory and run it over all your PSPs printing the equivalent Kuberwarden policies definition in the standard output.
+It will download the migration tool in the working directory and run it over all your PSPs printing the equivalent Kuberwarden policies' definitions in the standard output.
 Therefore, users can redirect the content to a file or to `kubectl` directly.

 The script will migrate the PSPs defined in `kubectl` default context.